peoray/blog/content/post/tech_tutorials/display-password-form-input.md

 </code>
 </pre>

-This is the Codepen that contains the complete code:
+You can find the complete code on this [repo](https://github.com/peoray/toggle-form-password).
+Also, the Codepen below contains the complete code:

 <p data-height="584" data-theme-id="0" data-slug-hash="qyBVmJ" data-default-tab="html,result" data-user="peoray" data-pen-title="How to toggle your password" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/peoray/pen/qyBVmJ/">How to toggle your password</a> by Emmanuel Raymond (<a href="https://codepen.io/peoray">@peoray</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>